Aiven-Open/klaw-docs/docs/docs/HowTo/installation/run-docker.md

     page, and look for the `klaw.clusterapi.url` configuration.
 To use a secure connection, update the URL to HTTPS, for example: `http://localhost:9343`

-3. Or if using a Windows or Linux machine ensure you update the URL to use the container name, for example: `http://klaw-cluster-api:9343`
+3. Or if using a Windows or Linux machine, ensure you update the URL to use the container name, for example: `http://klaw-cluster-api:9343`

 4. Click **Test connection**.

 ### 5. Next Steps

-After successfully verifying your installation, recommend you to follow the documentation in `configure-klaw-wizard`{.interpreted-text role="doc"}.
+After successfully verifying your installation, recommend following the documentation in `configure-klaw-wizard`{.interpreted-text role="doc"}.

 ## Klaw Docker Scripts

-Klaw also provides Docker scripts that can be downloaded from the project's GitHub repository.
+Klaw also provides Docker scripts you can download from the project's GitHub repository.
 These scripts include a README file that explains how to build and deploy the latest version of Klaw.
 You can find these scripts at